ManthanChaudhari/videoStream/README.md

 # videoStream
-Made a basic youtube clone with search functionality , theme , loading features with HTML, CSS and vanilla JAVASCRIPT!
+Made basic youtube clone with search functionality and progressbar , theme , loading features with HTML, CSS and vanilla JAVASCRIPT!
 Got free Youtube Api from the Rapid Api